torrottum/dotfiles/README.md

 # Dotfiles
 My dotfiles for zsh, homebrew, homebrew-cask, OS X settings, etc.

+## Installation
+*(At your own risk, of course!)*
+Run `./sync.sh` which will first warn and ask you if you are sure.
+Then it will do a `git pull`, and then install things and symlink dotfiles.
+If I were you I'd look inside the script to see what it's doing before running it.

 ## Credits
 Some of the things and ideas in this repo is taken from others:
 * [Mathias Bynens](https://github.com/mathiasbynens) and his [dotfiles repository](https://github.com/mathiasbynens/dotfiles) for the excellent ~/.osx (I have customized mine, though)